 Randgold’s presence has created a lot of jobs, but also jealousies, and sometimes conflicts between some villagers – who live fairly comfortably from the wealth derived from the mine – and some artisanal gold miners – who also live on the proceeds of gold, but digging at the risk of their lives.

 Like many young Malians, DJ had the gold fever.
 He led a life of hard work and freedom dreaming of the gold vein that would allow him to manage his own nightclub.
 But like many others, he earns only a few grams of gold per month (about £50 to £75).
 Rich gold veins are rare, too rare.
 Ousmane no longer wants to earn gold, but money.
 He undertakes to get himself hired by Randgold in order to have a fixed salary, and thus improve the living conditions of his wife and three children….

-Jérôme Poisson is a geologist and has worked during several years for various mining companies, particularly on prospecting for gold in West Africa.
-He lives in Bamako where he founded a geological services company for gold exploration.
-Having ranged among the diverse gold mines in West Africa, he has been writing and developing since 2016, “L’Or ou l’Argent” (“Gold or Money”), a documentary project on the subject of gold mining in Mali.
+Jérôme Poisson, 40 y.o., is a geologist and has worked during several years for various mining companies, particularly on prospecting for gold in West Africa.
+He lives in Bamako where he coordinates cartographic and geological studies.
+Having ranged among the diverse gold mines in West Africa, he has been writing and developing since 2016 “Gold or Money”, a documentary film project on gold mining in Mali.

 Genre : documentaire

 Dialogues : Bambara, Malinké, French, English

 Original music : Moriké Keita MO DJ (Mali)

 Production Mali : Mohammed Coulibaly